AndrewSB/jeremy-cai-personal-website/labor.md

 - Labor market is enormous and growing but still highly inefficient
 - New forces in labor market increase cost per hire
 - On-demand is not a trend and is here to stay.
-This is the future.
 - On-demand / Collaborative Economy is not inherently opposed to Traditional Enterprises, rather their existence is mutually beneficial
 - Service Provider Startups are still expensive to start and more expensive to scale (and often only “theoretically profitable”)
-- Processes around building and scaling workforces is difficult given current toolsets, but software is emerging that solves these problems
+- Processes around building and scaling workforces are difficult given current toolsets, but software is emerging that solves these problems

+**Thank you to [Andrew Breckenridge](http://twitter.com/Andrew_Breck) and [Tiffany Zhong](http://twitter.com/tzhongg) for help